peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream outputStream,
         PeterO.Cbor.JSONOptions options);

-Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
-If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
-The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a SON string.
+Converts this object to a string in JavaScript Object Notation (JSON) ormat, as in the ToJSONString method, and writes that string to a data tream in UTF-8, using the given JSON options to control the encoding rocess.
+If the CBOR object contains CBOR maps, or is a CBOR map, the keys o the map are written out to the JSON string in an undefined order.
+The xample code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a SON string.

 <b>Parameters:</b>

  * <i>outputStream</i>: A writable data stream.

- * <i>options</i>: An object containing the options to control writing the CBOR object to JSON.
+ * <i>options</i>: An object containing the options to control writing the CBOR object to SON.

 <b>Exceptions:</b>